Brendonovich/prisma-client-rust/docs/src/pages/reading-data/select-include.md

 ## The Basics

-`select` and `include` are very similar in syntax, with their only difference being what they do and don't fetch.
+`select!` and `include!` are very similar in syntax, with their only difference being what they do and don't fetch.
-Every model module contains `select` and `include` macros, the result of which can be provided to their respective query builder functions.
+Every model module contains `select!` and `include!` macros, the result of which can be provided to their respective query builder functions.

 Fields to fetch can be specified as a space separated list inside `{}`: